-Estero River Scrub Trail is a 5 mile moderately trafficked loop trail located near Estero, FL that features a river.
+Estero River Scrub Preserve Loop is a 4.7 mile moderately trafficked loop trail located near Estero, FL that features a river.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash